Murder of Ennis Cosby: Investigation and trial

 The police stated they believed the motive to be an attempted robbery or carjacking committed by a stranger who had been drawn to Cosby's expensive Mercedes convertible.
 Crane described a young, slender white man, approximately 25 to 35 years of age, who was wearing a knitted cap.
 A composite sketch of the man was drawn and distributed to the public.

-The police received more than 800 tips they were investigating, including a tip in January about teenager Mikhail "Michael" Markhasev.
+The police received more than 800 tips they were investigating, including one in January about teenager Mikhail "Michael" Markhasev.
 Markhasev, then 18, was born in Lviv, Soviet Ukraine, and emigrated to the United States with his mother in 1989.
 Markhasev was ultimately apprehended in March after the National Enquirer received information from an acquaintance of his.

-Markhasev, who had previous arrests for drug possession, pleaded not guilty, and some of his friends initially stated they believed he was innocent.
-The grand jury was convened three months after the murder.
+Markhasev, who had previous arrests for drug possession, pleaded not guilty.
+Some of his friends initially stated they believed he was innocent.
+The grand jury convened three months after the murder.
 Markhasev was charged with first-degree murder and attempted robbery.
-As Cosby was murdered during a robbery attempt, it elevated the murder to a capital offense.
+As Cosby was murdered during a robbery attempt, it elevated the charge to a capital offense.
 Because of these special circumstances, Markhasev would be eligible for a death penalty, if convicted.

-Two acquaintances of Markhasev, Sara Peters and Michael Chang, testified against him at the grand jury.
+Two acquaintances of Markhasev, Sara Peters and Michael Chang, testified against him at the hearing.
 Peters and her boyfriend, Eli Zakaria (who refused to testify, invoking his Fifth Amendment right to not incriminate himself), were with Markhasev on the night of the murder and were high on cocaine and heroin.
 Peters testified they had stopped to use the pay phone at a park-and-ride lot about 450 ft from where Cosby had pulled over to fix his flat tire.
 Peters testified that while Zakaria was on the phone, Markhasev walked off without saying where he was going.
 Within a few minutes, Peters heard a loud noise like a car backfiring, and Markhasev ran back to the car, saying, "Let's go.
 We've got to get out of here.
 Let's go."
 Markhasev refused to tell them what happened, but they stopped at a wooded area that matched the description of the area where the murder weapon was discovered.

 Michael Chang and a friend later attempted to help Markhasev find the gun.
-In a statement to the grand jury Chang stated that Markhasev admitted killing Cosby.
+In a statement to the grand jury Chang stated that Markhasev admitted to killing Cosby.
 Markhasev said that Cosby was frightened when he pulled the gun and demanded money, and that Markhasev shot Cosby because he was taking too long to give him money.